-The educational objective of the Master of Science in Financial Mathematics program is to equip graduates with the engineering-driven approaches widely used to construct and deploy the financial transactions and processes that, in their context, function as the international financial system and capital markers.
-These are the mechanisms enabling the creation/employment of wealth and for the worldwide distribution of well-being within the constraints and intent of global financial policy.
+The educational objective of the Post-Baccalaureate Certificate in Financial Risk Management program is to equip graduates with the engineering-driven approaches widely used to measure and manage financial risk for enterprises engaged in the international financial system and the capital markers.
+This utilizes mechanisms which enable the creation/employment of wealth and the worldwide distribution of well-being within the constraints and intent of global financial policy.